 - 8-2-1 INSPECTION ITEMS.
-It is the responsibility of Rental Property and Installment Sale Property Owners to initiate discussions with the Village for all initial and subsequent inspections to ensure receipt of approved Occupancy Permit status.
-The Inspection Program allows the village to inspect all rental dwellings defined in this Chapter for a list of items derived from this Chapter.
+It is the responsibility of rental property Owners to initiate discussions with the Village for all initial and subsequent inspections to ensure receipt of approved Occupancy Permit status.
+The Rental Property Inspection Program allows the village to inspect all rental dwellings defined in this Chapter for a list of items derived from this Chapter.
 This list is provided in 8-2-11 checklist and includes, but is not limited to, the following Sections. - 8-2-2 ILLUMINATION AND ELECTRICITY.
-Each room must have adequate natural or artificial illumination to permit normal indoor activities and to support the May 2025 health and safety of the occupants.
+Each room must have adequate natural or artificial illumination to permit normal indoor activities and to support the health and safety of the occupants.
 All common areas such as hallways and stairways must be lighted.
 The dwelling unit must have sufficient electrical sources so occupants can use essential electrical appliances.
-Bedrooms shall have a minimum of two working receptacles.
 Electrical outlets, light switches and fuse or breaker boxes shall be securely mounted, with all covers installed.
 All circuits within breaker boxes shall be clearly labeled.
 Electrical wiring shall not be frayed, bare, exposed or have illegal splicing (e.g., splice, termination, or junction not in an enclosed junction box).
-The use of extension cords to meet the basic requirements of this chapter is not permitted.
+The use of extension cords to meet the basic requirements of this chapter is not permitted. - 8-2-3 STRUCTURE AND MATERIALS.
+The dwelling unit must be structurally sound and protect the occupants, using proper maintenance and construction practices.
+Address numbers at least four inches high and contrasting with their background shall be placed on the building, for each permitted space.
+The unit must be reasonably weather-proofed and guard against vermin infiltration.
+Walls,